JanetKalu/UDDL/GETTING_STARTED.md

 ![EclipseInstallerDSLChoices](https://user-images.githubusercontent.com/120406738/212499344-fea20154-97c1-414c-ae49-0c2eceffe44d.png)

 1. Open Eclipse and select Help -> Eclipse Marketplace.
 This will bring up a dialog from which you can select additional tools to install.
 Install **Eclipse OCL 6.x**.
-Restart Eclipse after installing OCL.
+Also install **EMF Compare**.
+Restart Eclipse after the installs complete.

 2. You also need to install **[XText2Langium](https://github.com/TypeFox/xtext2langium)**.
 In Eclipse, select Help -> Install New Software.
 You should see something like this: